-This headline figure however masks much higher levels of fuel poverty in Melton's rural areas (12.7%) where around a quarter of homes are not connected to the gas network and where there is also a higher proportion of older and less energy efficient housing.
-These are all factors that make keeping a home warm more expensive.
-The fuel poverty gap, the gap between income and heating costs, is typically over three times higher in rural areas for these same reasons.
-Improving the energy efficiency of fuel poor households will not only help lift households out of fuel poverty but also help to reduce carbon emissions.
-There are particularly high levels of fuel poverty in Croxton Kerrial and Wymondham ward areas, these areas have high levels of privately rented homes and there is a well-established strong link between privately rented housing and fuel poverty.
+The headline fuel poverty figure also masks much higher levels of fuel poverty in the Borough's rural areas.
+This is due to the greater use of more expensive heating systems (around 25% of rural homes are not connected to the gas network) and because there is a higher proportion of older and less energy efficient homes, which make keeping a home warm more expensive.
+The fuel poverty gap, the gap between income and heating costs, is typically more than three times higher in rural areas for these same reasons.
+There are particularly high levels of fuel poverty in Croxton Kerrial and Wymondham ward areas, these areas also have high levels of privately rented homes and there is a well-established strong link between privately rented housing and fuel poverty.